Pawsanie/Novelist/README.md

 In addition, writing your own game, almost from scratch, is quite interesting.

-:warning:Please note that some non-game features are not fully implemented.:warning:
+:warning:Please note that some non-game features are not fully implemented.:warning:<br>
+:wink:Cloning without to give it a :star:?
+Nah, I’m not that lazy.:wink:

 ## Disclaimer:
 :warning:**Using** some or all of the elements of this code, **You** assume **responsibility for any consequences!**<br>